AUTHORIZATION TO PROCESS OF PERSONAL DATA

 No data arising from the web service is shared or widespread.

-The personal data provided by USERS that ask for promotional material (such as newsletter, information requests, catalogues, Cd-rom, etc.) are used only for carrying out the service or the performance required and are shared with third parties only if necessary (ZETA SRL shipment services).
+The personal data provided by USERS that ask for promotional material (such as newsletter, information requests, catalogues, Cd-rom, etc.) are used only for carrying out the service or the performance required and are shared with third parties only if necessary (DYE UP DI ZARDO STEFANO shipment services).

 4. KIND OF PROCESSED DATA